Reconstructing Galaxy Cluster Mass Maps using Score-based Generative Modeling: Simulations

 The Sunyaev-Zel'dovich (SZ) effect arises when cosmic microwave background (CMB) photons are scattered by ionized electrons in the ICM and IGM \citep{1970CoASP...2...66S, 1972CoASP...4..173S}.
 Being the dominant secondary temperature anisotropy on arcminute scales, it is a promising probe of the growth of structure.
 Examples include direct detection of galaxy clusters, autocorrelation of temperature fluctuations, and cross-correlation with large-scale structure.

-The SZ effect is commonly considered to have two main components.
-The thermal SZ (TSZ) effect arises from inverse Compton scattering of the CMB with hot electrons, while the kinetic SZ (KSZ) effect is a Doppler term due to scattering with fast electrons.
-In this paper, we are interested in the TSZ effect from the ICM.
+We focus on the thermal SZ (tSZ) effect, which arises from inverse Compton scattering of the CMB with hot electrons.
 The CMB temperature fluctuations $\Delta T/T_\mathrm{cmb}$ are related to the Compton $y$ parameter multiplied by a frequency-dependent function.
 The Compton $y$ parameter is proportional to the integrated electron pressure along a given sightline,